gangadharKorrapati/practice/README.md

 enter your name when prompted.

-after generating practice folders practice script deletes itself because accidental run will overwrite work you have done so far.
+after generating practice folders, practice script deletes itself because accidental run will overwrite your practice.

 ## Want edit algorithm questions for practice?
 add or delete algorithms present in gen.txt.

 one algorithm per line.

-use CamelCase for writing because name is used for generating java class files.
+use CamelCase for writing because algorithm name is used for generating java class files.

+## Want to use another licence for your practice?
+edit mit.txt with your licence

 ## Author
 * [**Gangadhar Korrapati**](https://github.com/gangadharKorrapati/)